-Kathleen is currently filming the first episode of Broken Trust on the Investigation Discovery channel airing early next year.
-This summer Kathleen worked on feature film Appiness, written and directed by Eli Batalion, set to also come out early 2018.
-Her upcoming project this fall will be a staged reading of Kate Hennig’s play The Last Wife, as part of Imago Theatre’s Her Side of the Story festival.
+Kathleen has had a busy fall working in both TV and Theatre.
+In October she wrapped the first episode of Broken Trust (Investigation Discovery channel) airing early next year.
+She was recently on stage at Montreal’s Centaur as Mary in Kate Hennig’s play The Last Wife, as part of Imago Theatre’s Her Side of the Story festival.
+This summer she worked on feature film Appiness, written and directed by Eli Batalion, also set to come out early 2018.
 Kathleen continues to be busy with commercials both on TV and radio, and shows no sign of stopping!
-You can also spot her in Denis Villeneuve’s oscar award winning Arrival (now on Netflix)
+You can also spot her in Denis Villeneuve’s oscar award winning Arrival.

 Kathleen Stavert is a Canadian actor based in Montreal.
 She is active in theatre, film/tv and voice, working in both French and English.
 Kathleen holds an M.A. in Classical Acting from The Royal Central School of Speech and Drama, London, UK as well as B.F.A.
 Specialization in Theatre Performance from Concordia University.
 When Kathleen was living in London she won the UK Monologue Slam L.A. edition for her performance in a self-penned monologue entitled The Fernsdale Wyoming Spelling Bee Competition.
 Back home in Canada, her voice can be heard across Canadian radio airways.
 She was fortunate to be directed by Denis Villeneuve, along side Amy Adams and Forrest Whitaker, in the Oscar winning film Arrival.
 She will soon be touring with Talisman Theatre’s Me & You which had a successful run at the M.A.I. last spring.